A Quick Guide on How to Get to Munich [2026] + Travel Tips

 The Munich Residence is also a well-known architectural sight in the city.
 Here, for example, is the treasury of Wittelsbaresting collections.
 In total, more than 130 halls and rooms are open for visitors; each of them keeps the history of the palace.
 The residence is located near Marienplatz and is open daily.
 After some research, I discovered the followich dynasty has been preserved.
 You also can see here the rooms dedicated to rare antiques, porcelain and other inteng practical information:

-- The entrance ticket for visiting Residence is 9 euros; the entrance ticket for visiting the Treasury is 9 euros.
+• The entrance ticket for visiting Residence is 9 euros; entrance ticket for visiting the Treasury is 9 euros.
 The combination ticket (Residence + Treasury) is 14 euros.

-The museums of Munich have truly unique collections.
+Museums of Munich have truly unique collections.
 The main art museums of the city are the Old and New Pinakotheks.
 The first one contains a collection of art objects from ancient times up to the 18th century.
-The second one contains a collection of paintings from the 19th-20th centuries.
+On the other hand, the second one contains a collection of paintings from the 19th-20th centuries.
 There is also the so-called Glyptothek museum, which contains a huge collection of ancient Greek and Roman sculpture.
 I found out some information for visiting:

 If you are more interested in the achievements of science and technology, then it makes sense to visit the German Museum, which exhibits collections dedicated to the achievements of mankind in the natural sciences.
 Rare car models, model aircraft and even a submarine, as well as a planetarium, an exhibition of robotics and much more can be found in this museum.